The First German Jet to Fly U.S. Skies:

-Finding T2-711: the First Me-262 at Wright Field
+Finding the Debris Field of T2-711 – The First Me-262 at Wright Field and the World’s First Operational Jet Fighter

 When the German Messerschmitt Me-262 jet fighter entered combat in April 1944, the world changed forever.
 Although the aircraft exhibited many shortcomings, some through design and others through late war production, the Luftwaffe’s Me-262 represented the beginning of the end for propeller-driven fighter aircraft.
 The Germans began the design work on the aircraft in April 1939, with an effort known as Design P1065.
 In the next couple of years, Messerschmitt finished the design work and built prototypes, although due to slow jet engine development the first design had a propeller with a nose-mounted Junkers Jumo 210 engine.
 On 18 April 1941, the prototype Me-262 V1 flew for the first time with a propeller.
 Another difference from the later production models was the prototype’s conventional tail-dragging landing gear design.
 The prototype did feature a technological breakthrough that influenced future aircraft design: the swept wing.

 The unreliability of early turbojet engines manifested itself from the beginning.
-The Messerschmitt team wisely kept the Jumo 210 mounted for the first test flight of the Me-262 V1 with the new BMW P 3302 jet engines.
+The Messerschmitt team wisely kept the Jumo 210 mounted for the first test flight of the Me-262 V1 with the new BMW P3302 jet engines.
 On the 25 March 1942 test flight, both turbojets failed immediately after takeoff and the pilot, Fritz Wendel, used the piston engine to land.
 After Junkers delivered two prototype Jumo 004 jet engines early in July 1942, the Me-262 V3 prototype first flew as a pure jet aircraft on 18 July.
 Although the Jumos worked better than the BMW engines, they had very short operational lives, typically lasting only 12-25 hours.
 Even with the short engine life, the jet presented a revolutionary jump in technology that went misunderstood by German leadership.

 Although the Me-262 flew faster than any Allied fighter, Hitler’s vision for the aircraft was for it to serve as a high-speed bomber.
 He ordered the design modified to carry a 1,100-pound bomb load for the purpose of attacking England.
 It never fulfilled that fantasy mission and the German pilots believed the emphasis on a bomber version slowed the production of fighter variants.
 Only when it proved effective in countering airstrikes did the nation’s leader allow it to fully fulfill the interceptor role.
 The fighter version went into full production in November 1944.
 By then it was too late.
 Because of Allied bombing on production facilities, the Me-262 manufacturing effort remained in small factories in Germany that only produced about 1,430 examples.
 Because of engine manufacturing shortfalls, only about 200-300 ever reach full operational status.
 Between the slow development of the engines and Hitler’s misuse of the revolutionary airframe, the Luftwaffe never got the opportunity to use the Me-262 to its full potential and it remained a mere footnote in the annuals of air combat.